-Now, I'm all for bad projects and bad code being called out.
-Our industry produces some shitty code, and a general lack of craftsmanship can kill business, or even people.
+Now, I’m all for bad projects and bad code being called out.
+Our industry produces some shitty code, and a general lack of respect for craft can kill business, or even people.
 So bad code needs to be pointed out.

 The words I’m using here are a bit loaded, and actually distract from my real meaning.
 I don’t want to change the post, but thought it was worth explaining what I meant and why it’s important.

 Uncle Bob actually weighed in on this debate in a recent post, and puts it much better:

 (BTW, There is nothing wrong with politely pointing out what you believe to be deficiencies in someone else’s code.
 You don’t want to be rude or condescending when you do this; but you do want to do it.
 How else can we learn unless someone points out where we’ve gone wrong?
 So please don’t let this event stop you from valid review and critique.)

 This is much more precisely what I mean, although this, too, carries the air of “I, the artisan, am correct, and you, the mere code monkey, have much to learn”.
 What I’m really talking about is code review.